For XALATAN Patients

-- Learn how to get a "brand-name XALATAN® (latanoprost ophthalmic solution)" prescription from your doctor AND brand-name XALATAN at the pharmacy with the Take Action Today Tip Sheet.
+- Learn how to get a "brand-name XALATAN® (latanoprost ophthalmic solution)" prescription from your doctor AND brand-name XALATAN at the pharmacy with the BRAND Savings Guide.

 - Learn how to administer XALATAN drops and keep track of your eye pressure during treatment with the XALATAN Administration Guide & Progress Tracker.
 (Don't stop using your eye drops unless instructed by your doctor.)

 Important Safety Information

 XALATAN may slowly cause darkening of the eye color, darkening of the eyelid and eyelashes, and increased growth and thickness of eyelashes.
 Color changes may increase as long as XALATAN is administered, and eye color changes are likely to be permanent.